Mobile Instrument Control & Automation Engineering Technician

 Due to the nature of the role you will need a valid UK driving licence and be able to pass medical exam to gain CP2 qualification in confined spaces.

-This role is field based, covering London Hammersmith, Stratford, Greenwich & everywhere in between, and is working out of Greenwich Strategic Pumping Station.
+This role is field based, working out of Hammersmith Strategic Pumping Station.
 We are offering a salary between £32,000 & £43,000 depending on experience and qualifications.
 Our excellent salary package includes a competitive contributory pension and a wider benefits scheme which includes an annual pay review, child care vouchers, season ticket loans and loyalty awards for continuous service plus many more.
 Participation in a 24/7 Out of Hours Standby rota (typically 1 week in 4) will be required after a suitable period of training and assessment, for which you will receive an additional payment.

 All necessary equipment such as vehicle and tools will be provided